 The International Labour Organization’s work in fishing convention (ILO 188) came into force internationally on 16 November 2017.
-The UK government made legislation to implement ILO 188 in November 2018, and will ratify in January 2019.
+The UK government made legislation to implement ILO 188 in November 2018, and ratified in January 2019.

 ILO 188 entitles all fishermen to written terms and conditions of employment (a fisherman’s work agreement), decent accommodation and food, medical care, regulated working time, repatriation, social protection and health and safety on board.
 It also provides minimum standards relating to recruitment and placement and includes a mandatory requirement to have a certificate of medical fitness to work onboard a fishing vessel.

 ILO 188 applies to all fishermen working on fishing vessels of any size, with more prescriptive standards for vessels over 24m in length or operating on longer voyages, three days or more.

 The latest version of MCA’s model fishermen work agreements can be found here.
 We are continuing to work with industry to improve these agreements.
 If you have any comments please e-mail email@example.com.
 You are not required to use these models, but each work agreement must contain certain minimum information - see MGN 583(F) ILO work in fishing convention, fishermans work agreements.”